DaveMielke/NBP/b2g/ui/doc/navigation.rst

 Input Areas
 -----------

+The character where the cursor is is highlighted via |the cursor indicator|.

 Pressing a cursor routing key brings the cursor to that character.
 If text has been selected then the selection is cleared.

 Pressing a cursor routing key together with the Dot8 key repositions the braille display such that the rendered portion of the current line starts with that character.
-This is a good way, for example, to read an indented block of related text.
+This is a good way, for example, to read an indented block of related text (such as a column).

+An additional blank character is rendered at the end of each line within an input area.
+This character represents the delimiter between a line and the one that follows it.

+* Typing while the cursor is on it appends characters to the line.

+* Deleting it joins the line to the start of the next one.

 When a characer is typed (see `Typing`_), then:

-* If text hasn't been selected then the character is inserted just to the left of the cursor.
+* If text hasn't been selected then the typed character is inserted just to the left of the cursor.

-* If text has been selected then the character replaces it.
+* If text has been selected then the typed character replaces the selected text.

 The Enter key is Dot8.
 If the input area supports more than one line then this key ends the current line and starts a new one.

+* Pressing it when at the start of a line inserts an empty line just above it.

+* Pressing it when in the middle of a line splits that line just to the left of the cursor.

+* Pressing it when at the end of a line starts a new line just below it.

 Deleting Characters
 ~~~~~~~~~~~~~~~~~~~